-We are currently focused on the clinical development of improved, next-generation subcutaneous prophylaxis using enhanced potency Factor VIIa and Factor IX variants.
-We have delayed initiating further research on our Factor Xa therapeutic program at this time and we are seeking to out-license our pre-clinical anti-C3 protease development candidate, CB 2782, and our novel anti-C3 protease program for Dry AMD.
+We are currently focused on the clinical development of improved, next-generation enhanced potency Factor VIIa and Factor IX variants for subcutaneous prophylaxis.
+We have delayed initiating further research on our Factor Xa therapeutic program at this time, and we have a strategic research collaboration for our novel anti-C3 protease program for dry AMD, CB 2728 that we intend to out-license.